As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - When you are ready to bake the cookies, preheat the oven to 325ºF.
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- Using a cookie scoop, roll the cookie dough into tall balls (*see text above for photo) and place no more than 6 balls of dough onto the baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the cookie dough into tall balls (*see text above for photo) and place no more than 6 balls of dough onto the baking sheet.
 Bake cookies for 11-12 minutes, or until edges just start to brown.
 Do not over bake cookies.
 Remove from oven and allow to rest on the baking sheet at least 10 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 1 week.
 Baked cookies freeze well, up to 2 months.
 Rolled cookie dough freezes well, up to 3 months.
 Do not thaw and place on baking sheet frozen.
 Bake an additional 1-2 minutes.